On February 2, 2016, Walrus Publishing will close to all submissions unless presented by an agent.

 - Name, title, genre, page number in the upper right hand corner of the header

 What makes a great manuscript for Walrus: Excellent character development.
 Characters must be fully fleshed out, and the reader must sympathize with characters in some way whether or not they are “likeable.”
 They should be interesting and empathetic, with emotional depth and personal histories.
 Secondary/tertiary characters are not exempt from good characterization.
 Sense of place & creative world building.
 Whether this place is in a city, in outer space, or a characters mind, there should be grounding evidence of where this story is happening.
 This includes description, dialogue, contextual events, etc. Place influences character personality and vice versa, so its importance should not be underestimated.
 A life-changing struggle.
 The character’s struggles and evolution must be important—to the reader, to society, but especially for the characters.
 Whether or not a character changes for the better, readers must understand the journey and their motivations.
 Makes the reader think.
 Themes and conflicts relevant to universal human struggle, societal issues, or philosophical values.
 Or all three.
 Characters should battle serious demons.
 Creative story.
 The book must be engaging and keep us turning the pages.
 Good, solid writing.
 This means realistic dialogue, sensory descriptions, clear narration, purposeful word choice, and few grammatical errors.
 We recognize that no one is perfect and that typos and grammatical errors will slip by unnoticed–that’s why editors and proofreaders exist.
 That said, a manuscript with too many blatant errors and careless misspellings will not be considered no matter how wonderful the story.
 That’s it.
 We look forward to reading your book!
 Don’t hesitate to contact us with questions about our fiction submissions guidelines.
-E-mail email@example.com for answers.
+E-mail email@example.com or firstname.lastname@example.org for answers.
 (Make sure to delete the spaces in the e-mail address.)